MicrosoftDocs/quantum-docs/articles/optimization-population-annealing.md

 ms.author: ruandris
 ms.date: 05/25/2021
 ms.topic: article
-uid: quantum.optimization.population-annealing
+uid: microsoft.quantum.optimization.population-annealing
 ---

+# Population Annealing

 > [!NOTE]
 > This solver is available to a subset of customers in private preview and will
 > be available to all our customers soon.

-# Population Annealing

 [Population Annealing](https://arxiv.org/abs/1006.0252) is a sequential Monte Carlo method which aims to alleviate the susceptibility of the Metropolis